danol0/sudoku-py/README.md

 pip install -r requirements.txt
 ```
 depending on your preferred package manager.
-To run the unit tests, run:
+Running the unit tests with:
 ```bash
 pytest
 ```
+will check if the installation is working correctly.

 ## Usage
 ### Command line